owenonline/Blueline-Python-Scripts-Public/README.md

             =script containing method to automatically send an email from bluelinetelecom.python@gmail.com -production scripts
-        =folder that contains scripts currently in a production run +general_api.py
+        =folder that contains scripts currently in a production run +Inventory_Search_Tool.py
+            =tool that allows the user to enter an SQL search command and then creates an excel table with the results.
+Any changes made to the table are then committed to the primary server database.
+        +general_api.py
             =general API script that allows a remote user to run SQL commands and python modules on the server.
         +image_processor.py